-- NOTE: If you change the USB-C Prioritization setting on the monitor, a black screen is displayed.
-You must reconnect the monitor to the device to restore the display. - (i) NOTE: ThinOS does not support the monitor HDR feature. - NOTE: There is limitation for Wyse ThinOS 3040 GPU driver.
+• If you change the USB-C Prioritization setting on the monitor, a black screen is displayed.
+You must reconnect the monitor to the device to restore the display.

+- ThinOS does not support the monitor HDR feature. - There is limitation for Wyse ThinOS 3040 GPU driver.
 The issue sometimes cause ThinOS to lose higher resolutions after waking up from sleep mode.
 As a result, lower resolutions cause user to view the wallpaper as zoomed in.
-To avoid this, change the time for entering sleep mode to 2-3 hours. - NOTE: If you set a resolution that the monitor itself does not support, the monitor may display a black screen or the display may not be correct.
-In this case, you need to set a resolution that the monitor supports and reboot the device to recover.
+To avoid this, change the time for entering sleep mode to 2-3 hours. - If you set a resolution that the monitor itself does not support, the monitor may display a black screen or the display may not be correct.
+In this case, you need to set a resolution that the monitor supports and reboot the device to recover. - If you connect monitors through the HDMI port, the monitors may not display anything after reboot.
+Turn on Fast Wakeup option on the monitors to avoid this issue.